 Your child instinctively wants to know about anything and everything, occasionally perhaps a little more than you’d like!
 However, their natural inclination to explore is the perfect foundation for starting their homeschool journey.

 - Know the ABCs.

 - Are recognizing letter sounds.

-- They understand the concept of sounding out words and stringing together letter sounds.
+- Understand the concept of sounding out words and stringing together letter sounds.